Eildon Mansion: History

 From 1951 it was owned by Mr. Ferit Ymer and his wife Qerime.
-In 1953 they sold off the last portion of the grounds, creating Newton Court, with five blocks, two quite close to the rear of the house.
+In 1953, they sold off the last portion of the grounds, creating Newton Court, with three blocks, two quite close to the rear of the house.
 They raised their 6 children there, while they operated the home as boarding house, accommodating mainly single men, including newly arrived migrants.
 In the later years the rents they could charge declined, as did maintenance on the building.
 Two of the owner's sons, Enver and Danny, undertook extensive restorations in 2004, converting the house into backpackers accommodation, but sold it in 2006.
 The Ymer family held Eildon Mansion for over 56 years.

-The house was bought for a reported $4 million by the Alliance Française for their new Melbourne headquarters, moving from nearby Robe Street, spending well over 1.5 million dollars on renovations.
+The house was bought for a reported $4 million by the Alliance Française for their new Melbourne headquarters, moving from nearby Robe Street, spending well over $1.5 million on renovations.
 They removed the partitions from the 1930s that subdivided the larger rooms, and set up the mansion for their workshops, French classes, library and a theatre room where the main kitchen used to be.
 They restored the ballroom, which was used for functions and exhibitions.

 In early 2022, the Alliance Francais sold the property for a reported $9 million to couple Gary Singer and Geoffrey Smith, who run a successful art and antiques auction house.

-Eildon is a microcosm of the fortunes of St. Kilda over the years.
-Once a seaside prestige suburb, it became a playground for the masses with many guesthouses and blocks of flats in the early 20th century, but by the 1960s it was unloved, cheap and faded, then revived in the 1990s to become both popular, and a home for the wealthy again.
+In late 2023, after external repairs and refurbishment, they put it up for sale again.